guntribam/stack-demo/README.md

 * ## [gp](#feature-gp)

-  As you might expect for an opinionated GP stack, it provides access to the main GP-API out-of-the-box and makes it so easy its almost embarrassing.
+  As you might expect for an opinionated GP stack interacting with the GP-API has been made as low-friction as possible.
 This feature shows how you can use the main GP-API to:

   * initialise a drop-down of content folders
   * populate a table with the contents of the selected folder